Charlie Martin (racing driver, born 1981): Formula E

 On 15 April 2020, Martin took part in FIA Formula E's online press conference to announce the “Race at Home Challenge” eSports Championship, which will see drivers from the all-electric series lining up in a competition against gamers to raise money for UNICEF.

-She will be a permanent guest driver for the “Race at Home Challenge” series, which will offer the winner a chance to test a Formula E car at a future real-world race event.
+Martin would be a permanent guest driver for the “Race at Home Challenge” series, which will offer the winner a chance to test a Formula E car at a future real-world race event.
 The Challenge will take place on the rFactor 2 platform.

 As such, Martin is the first transgender driver to be affiliated with FIA Formula E and joins a host of other female drivers who have either competed in the series or who have participated in test events.

 British Vogue Magazine

 Martin was included in the 2021 Vogue 25, celebrating the extraordinary women shaping 2021 and beyond.

-She subsequently appeared in Vogue Magazine's Forces For Change campaign with BMW, in the November 2023 issue of the magazine.
+Martin subsequently appeared in Vogue Magazine's Forces For Change campaign with BMW, in the November 2023 issue of the magazine.